 The James Madison Dukes were set to take on the North Carolina Tar Heels in 2020, but the novel coronavirus 2019 (COVID-19) pandemic thwarted that contest and many others.

-According to James Madison’s official athletics website, the Dukes will now travel to take on the Tar Heels at Kenan Memorial Stadium in Chapel Hill, N.C., on a date to be announced during the 2028 season.
+According to James Madison’s official athletics website, the Dukes will now travel to take on the Tar Heels at Kenan Memorial Stadium in Chapel Hill, N.C., on Saturday, Sept.
+23.

 James Madison was set to receive a $600,000 guarantee for the game, according to a copy of the contract we obtained from UNC via a past public records request.
 With the contest postponed eight years, it’s likely that the guarantee will be increased.